marco-scatassi/Casual-Network-Project/README.md

 # CasualNetworkProject
- Implementation of Algorithmn 1 described in the Paper “Learning Bayesian Networks from Big Data with Greedy Search”
+ Implementation of Algorithmn 1 (from line 1 to 3) described in the Paper “Learning Bayesian Networks from Big Data with Greedy Search”